ataastar/interrogator-web/README.md

-Vocabulary expansion, word learning helper
+# vocabulary expansion, word learning helper

- - interrogate unit words
+ - interrogate unit words (we can indicate whether we know or not)
- - interrogate unit words randomly
+ - interrogate unit words randomly (need to write down the words)
  - can manage unit words
  - plain equal check

-Technology
+# technology

  - Angular 8
  - Typescript

-RUN the sample.
+# run

  -  npm install
  -  npm start
  -  Open a browser window and navigate to http:\\\\localhost:4200 to access the app.

-BUILD:
+# build

  - npm install
  - npm build

-IN PROGRESS
+# Production build

+ - npm run-script build:prod

+# tasks

+## in progress

  - admin page to configure words in DB
  - google oauth

-TODO tasks
+## TODO tasks
- - use environment variables for api host, port
  - show progress when adding unit content
  - load images and audios
  - refactor the equal. these should be equals: I'm-I am; You are-You're, They are-They're;It's-It is; What's-What is;Isn't-Is not; Aren't-Are not, Don't Do not; Doesn't-Does not